 Summer Reading Tip 1: Choose the Right Books

-Parents can help guide children to choose books that are at their “just right” reading level.
-A variety of books on different genres, themes, and topics will help keep interest up.
-Having lots of different options for sources and types of books is important.
+Parents can help children choose books at their “just right” reading level.
+Various books on different themes and topics, fiction or nonfiction, picture books, or chapter books, will help keep interest.
+Having lots of other options for sources, different genres, like poetry and biography, and types of books is essential for promoting kids’ reading.

 Summer Reading Tip 2: Find the Right Books

-The library is my favorite source of books for children.
-It puts books into the hands of children, you can come as often as you like, and it is entirely free.
+The library is my favorite source of inspiration for books for children.
+A field trip to the public library puts books into children’s hands.
+You can come as often as you like and it is free!
 Most locations in North America have libraries with tons of current and popular literature for children.
-Librarians are an excellent source of knowledge and can help guide families in choosing the best books for their children.
-Most libraries offer events for children in the summer, such as weekly storytime.
-They may also provide free summer reading programs that encourage children to read and keep track for different incentives and prizes.
+Librarians are an excellent source of knowledge and can help families choose the best books for their children.

 There are also tons of great online ebook websites and apps for children that provide books for free or for a small cost.
-I highly recommend Epic! as an online source with a large library of books for children under age 12.
+I highly recommend Epic! as an online source with an extensive library of books for children under age 12.
 It is free for educators and schools and has a minimal monthly cost for families.
-With access to so many books, this is an excellent option for those who have limited mobility or who would rather not acquire more books.
+With access to so many books, this is an excellent option for those with limited mobility or who would instead not acquire more books.

 - Summer is Here by Heidi Gray